Markets Right Now: Stocks open lower on Wall Street

 NEW YORK (AP) — The latest on developments in financial markets (all times local):

 Bond prices rose.
-The yield on the 10-year Treasury fell to 2.69 percent.
+The yield on the 10-year Treasury note fell to 3.06 percent.